Excerpted and adapted from "When the Beat is Off," Stroke Connection January/February 2004 (Last science update April 2014)

 As with many health conditions, the prevalence of AF increases with age.
-According to the Mayo Clinic, fewer than one in every 100 people in their 50s has AF, but about 10 out of every 100 in their 80s experience it.
 The most common cause of atrial fibrillation is longstanding, uncontrolled high blood pressure and heart disease.
 Additionally, atrial fibrillation is the most common complication after heart surgery.

-An entire spectrum of seemingly unrelated conditions can send the atria into "overdrive."
-Other contributing factors include:
+An entire spectrum of seemingly unrelated conditions can send the atria into "overdrive," including:

 Treating Atrial Fibrillation